Taaitaaiger/jlrs/README.md

 The recommended way to install Julia is to download the binaries from the official website, which is distributed in an archive containing a directory called `julia-x.y.z`.
 This directory contains several other directories, including a `bin` directory containing the `julia` executable.

 In order to ensure the `julia.h` header file can be found, either `/usr/include/julia/julia.h` must exist, or you have to set the `JULIA_DIR` environment variable to `/path/to/julia-x.y.z`.
 This environment variable can be used to override the default.
-Similarly, in order to load `libjulia.so` and `libuv.so` you must add `/path/to/julia-x.y.z/lib` and `/path/to/julia-x.y.z/lib/julia` to the `LD_LIBRARY_PATH` environment variable.
+Similarly, in order to load `libjulia.so` you must add `/path/to/julia-x.y.z/lib` to the `LD_LIBRARY_PATH` environment variable.
+When the `uv` feature is enabled, `/path/to/julia-x.y.z/lib/julia` must also be added to `LD_LIBRARY_PATH`.

 #### Windows

 Support for Windows was dropped in jlrs 0.10 due to compilation and dependency issues.
 If you want to use jlrs on Windows you must use WSL.
 An installation guide to install WSL on Windows can be found [on Microsoft's website](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 After installing a Linux distribution, follow the installation instructions for Linux.

 ## Using this crate